ChronoMonochrome/CppStation/README.md

 # Build

-For the moment only Linux is supported.
+For the moment only Linux (x86-64) is supported.
 Project uses a bit of platform dependent code to ease the debugging process on Linux.
-Support for other platforms like Windows shouldn't be too difficult to do, with a removal or rewriting that debugging code in the future.
+Support for other OS like Windows shouldn't be too difficult to do, with a removal or rewriting that debugging code in the future.

 To build the project, one dependency, [fmtlib](https://github.com/fmtlib/fmt/tree/c5aafd8f9003c5f0ac1d9bc00d566fefe60996d7) needs to be built as a static library first:
 ```
 cd fmt